 Ranked by the Earth Similarity Index (ESI)

 These are artistic representations of all the potentially habitable exoplanets ranked from best to worst by the Earth Similarity Index (ESI), a measure of Earth-likeness based on stellar flux and planet size.
-None yet seems to be a true Earth-like planet (ESI > 0.90).
-Not all planets with high ESI values are necessarily more habitable as habitability depends of other unknown factors such as atmospheric composition.
+None yet seems to be a true Earth-like planet by this standard (ESI > 0.90).
+Planets with high ESI values are not necessarily more habitable as habitability depends of other unknown factors such as surface and atmospheric composition.
 Earth, Mars, Jupiter, and Neptune are shown for scale on the right.

-These are orbital analyses for all the planets of the catalog.
+These are orbital analyses for all the planets in the catalog.
 It includes the dimensions of the habitable zone and better estimates of the equilibrium temperature for those planets in elliptical orbits.
 Each thumbnail links to the orbital diagram.
 Explanations and orbits for all known exoplanets are available in the PHL's Exoplanet Orbital Catalog.